tigerwill90/fox/README.md

 - /fs/ironman.txt               matches Route 2
 - /fs/avengers/ironman.txt      matches Route 3
 ````

+##### Hostname routing

+The router can transition instantly and transparently from path-only mode to hostname-prioritized mode without any
+additional configuration or action.
+If any route with a hostname is registered, the router automatically switches to
+prioritize hostname matching.
+Conversely, if no hostname-specific routes are registered, the router reverts to
+path-priority mode, ensuring optimal and adaptive routing behavior.

+- If the routing tree for a given method has no routes registered with hostnames, the router will perform a path-based lookup only.
+- If the routing tree for a given method includes at least one route with a hostname, the router will prioritize lookup based
+on the request host and path.
+If no match is found, the router will then fall back to a path-only lookup.
+- Trailing slash handling (redirect or ignore) is mode-specific, either for hostname-prioritized or path-prioritized mode.
+Therefore, if no exact match is found for a domain-based lookup but a trailing slash adjustment is possible, Fox will perform
+the redirect (or ignore the trailing slash) without falling back to path-only lookup.

 #### Warning about context
 The `fox.Context` instance is freed once the request handler function returns to optimize resource allocation.